Accomplished Property Division Attorney in Bethesda, Maryland

 In Maryland, retirement plans and pensions are considered marital property that can be divided between spouses during a divorce.
 However, the court is not required to do so; it is up to the judge’s discretion.
 The court takes a number of factors into consideration before making a judgment on the division of these accounts, just like any other property, so each case is unique so it’s important to consult with an experienced property division attorney.
 The Law Office of Stacy B. Talbott can explain your options regarding any retirement plans in your divorce case.

 If property is acquired property by gift or inheritance during your marriage or is owned prior to marriage, this property is called non-marital property and will generally be protected.
 However, sometimes these assets are blended with martial assets and the division of these assets becomes disputed and you need a strong advocate, such as The Law Office of Stacy B. Talbott, in your corner .

 How a prenuptial agreement affects a property division plan

 If you entered into a prenuptial agreement before marriage, your property is divided based on that document.
 These agreements often determine which property is separate and which is marital.
 This protects certain assets from a court’s ruling.

-If you need an accomplished divorce attorney to help you with your division of property case, contact the Rockville office of The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online for comprehensive representation.
+If you need an accomplished divorce attorney to help you with your division of property case, contact the Bethesda office of The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online for comprehensive representation.
 Ms. Talbott offers reasonable fees.
 Her office is located one block from the Montgomery County Courthouse.
 Parking is available.